gvwilson/sdxjs/build-manager/index.md

 <%- include('/inc/code.html', {file: 'pattern-rules.yml'}) %>

--   First attempt at reading it doesn't work
+-   First attempt at reading it extracts rules before expanding variables
+    -   But it doesn't work
+    -   Didn't actually have the assertion in `add-timestamps.js` when we first wrote it
+    -   Added it once we had and traced this error because every failure should turn into an `assert`

 <%- include('/inc/multi.html', {pat: 'pattern-user-attempt.*', fill: 'js sh txt'}) %>

 -   Our simple graph loader creates nodes for dependencies even if they aren't targets
 -   So we wind up tripping over the lack of a node for `%.in` before we get to extracting rules
--   Wind rewrite the rule loader to separate pattern rules from simple rules
+-   Rewrite the rule loader to separate pattern rules from simple rules
-    -   Add a method to convert the build graph to JSON for display, since we now have an extra data structure
     -   Check that simple rules' dependencies don't include `%`
     -   And add timestamps as an optional field to rules for testing purposes rather than having them in a separate file

+<%- include('/inc/code.html', {file: 'pattern-user-read.js'}) %>

+-   Before we trying running this, let's add methods to show the state of the internal data structures
+    -   Since we now have two of them

-<%- include('/inc/multi.html', {pat: 'pattern-user-read.*', fill: 'js sh txt'}) %>
+<%- include('/inc/multi.html', {pat: 'pattern-user-show.*', fill: 'js sh txt'}) %>

--   Order of operations is important
-    -   Load file, separating simple rules from pattern rules
-    -   Expand uses of the pattern rules to add more nodes to the graph
-    -   Expand variables
+-   That seems to be right
+-   So let's try expanding rules
-    -   Run the completed graph
+    -   Do it after building the graph and rules, but before expanding variables
--   Because we used `run` to print the graph in `simple-user-read.js`, we have to:
-    -   Reimplement it here
-    -   Call up to a grandparent
--   This tells us that we should refactor our base class(es) to create more <g key="affordance">affordances</g>

 <%- include('/inc/multi.html', {pat: 'pattern-user-run.*', fill: 'js txt'}) %>

+-   We have added a lot of steps to our original template method
+    -   Which makes it a bit of a stretch to claim that the overall operation hasn't changed
+-   Knowing what we know now, we could go back and modify the original `SkeletonBuilder.build` method to include those extra steps and provide do-nothing implementations
+    -   After enough examples, the template settles down
+    -   We learn from our code as we write it